Understanding the Seller’s Declaration: What Every Seller Must Know in 2026

 Meanwhile, after the sale, the seller remains legally responsible for any latent defects in the property.
 If the seller failed to disclose something that they knew or should have reasonably known about, the seller is not only responsible for covering the buyer’s losses, but also for any additional damages incurred as a result.
 Overall, the seller’s declaration helps demonstrate that they acted in good faith and can serve as evidence of transparency in the event of a dispute or legal claim.

-Seller's Note
+ℹ️ Seller's Note

-You don’t need to list every minor issue in your home.
-Focus on things that could materially affect the property’s value.
 A good listing agent can guide you on what must be disclosed, what buyers are unlikely to care about, and which quick repairs could help you maximize your sale price.

 How buyers and sellers use the seller’s declaration

 The buyer will then sign your seller’s declaration to confirm that they have read it.
 They will then attach the seller’s declaration to their promise to purchase.
 This ensures the buyer formally acknowledges the property’s disclosed condition and cannot later claim they were unaware of known issues.
+Because this is a complex, technical document with lots of technical real-estate jargon in it, the buyer’s agent will help their client read and understand the seller’s declaration.

 Lastly, your listing agent will make the seller’s declaration available to any prospective buyer or their agent, to the building inspector or any other person involved in the transaction, such as a home appraiser.